This lecture covers the history of behaviorism and the ultimate challenge to behaviorism.

 This lecture covers various learning theories.

-How genetics can contribute to our understanding of psychiatric phenotypes.
+In this lesson, you will learn about how genetics can contribute to our understanding of psychiatric phenotypes.

-The course is an introduction to the field of electrophysiology standards, infrastructure, and initiatives.
 This lecture contains an overview of the Australian Electrophysiology Data Analytics Platform (AEDAPT), how it works, how to scale it, and how it fits into the FAIR ecosystem.

-Félix-Antoine Fortin from Calcul Québec gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hand-on tutorial.
+This lesson gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
 Though some examples might seem specific to the Calcul Québec, all computing clusters in the Compute Canada network share the same software modules and environments.